The earth now lies through nights drenched

 "In my own worst seasons," wrote our former E-West neighbor Barbara Kingsolver (in her essay collection High Tide in Tucson), "I've come back from the colorless world of despair by forcing myself to look hard, for a long time, at a single glorious thing: a flame of red geranium outside my bedroom window.
 And then another: my daughter in a yellow dress.
 And another: the perfect outline of a full, dark sphere behind the crescent moon.
 Until I learned to be in love with my life again.
 Like a stroke victim retraining new parts of the brain to grasp lost skills, I have taught myself joy, over and over again.''

 Well, I've not been in "despair" exactly, I've just been feeling a little bit...off.
 Blame it on poor health.
 Blame it on the weather, which is wet and cold, unlike the winters of the desert.
 Blame it on exhaustion; I've been carrying these stones for a full year and a day, and it's time to put them down.

-Here in Devon, it's been a long grey winter...but every now and then the sun breaks through.
+Here on Dartmoor, it's been a long grey winter...but every now and then the sun breaks through.
 I put on muddy boots, whistle for the dog, and we squelch our way through hills that glimmer "in the rustling wet" (to quote Van Wyk Louw's poem) like the saturated colors of a watercolor painting.
 These colors remind me that grief will pass.
 Winter will pass.
 The months, the seasons, the Great Wheel will turn.
 I have re-learned joy many times before, and I am simply doing it one more time.
 The land that is now my home lifts and sustains me.

 And spring is coming.